Guitar Strap Durability Guide: Materials, Common Failures & Maintenance Tips

 One of the simplest ways to prolong the life of your strap is to reduce how often you remove it.
 Repeatedly attaching and detaching the strap can stretch the leather holes and create unnecessary wear.

 Whenever possible, keep your strap attached to your guitar.
-If your case has enough room, storing the instrument with the strap on can help reduce mechanical stress on the leather ends.
+If your case has enough room, storing the instrument with the strap in place can help reduce unnecessary handling and minimize long-term stress on the leather ends.

 • Clean it gently: Dust and sweat can build up on leather and fabric.
 Wipe the strap with a soft, slightly damp cloth.
 For jacquard, use mild spot cleaning only when needed.